6 Things Everyone Needs to Know to Reduce Health Insurance Liens in Florida

 4. Liability and the Amount of Insurance Coverage Matter in Health Insurance Liens

 Fourth, when more than one person is at fault for an accident, a jury must assign each party a percentage of fault.
+This is called comparative negligence.
 In these cases, sometimes the insured person is deemed partially at fault and their damages reduced.
 The health insurance carrier in these situations should reduce their lien to account for the fact the injured party is not receiving 100% compensation.
 Meaning, if the opposing party is assigned 50% fault, the lienholder must also not receive more than 50% of their lien.

 Likewise, when a recovery is limited by the amount of available insurance, health insurance carriers must take into consideration what the total value of the claim would have been had there been a full recovery and should adjust their collection efforts accordingly.